Bourkekev/ms2-tourism-map/README.md

 I wanted to test my input field for the weather widget to make sure a string was entered, as a number would break my weather API call.
 I want to make sure to expect the unexpected input.

+I tried to use Jasmine to automate some of the testing on the function writeToDocument() in the weather.js file which will check if the value is a number, blank or a string and give feedback to the user.
+I feel I do not really have knowledge yet to do proper Jasmine testing so limited it just to this function.
+For example, I am not sure that Jasmine testing scripts should be left on the production code.
+Also as the writeToDocument function gets the user input from the input field, I had to change my writeToDocument function to accept an argument (I called testValue), which would be what Jasmine passed in.
+Because of this I copied my weather.js code to the /assets/testing/scripts/weatherTest.js and the html file the test runs on is /assets/testing/spec/weather-test.html

 I only then discovered that the input field will return a string regardless of what is input.
 But I still wanted to check for a number, so found a simple regex expression to check if the string is all numbers. (reference - https://www.w3resource.com/javascript/form/all-numbers.php)

 ### Validation